Welcome to the website of Hornsby Shire Historical Society Inc.

 at Crosslands was purchased in 1831.

 This comprehensive history took four years to research.
-The first printing has been sold out and we have had the set of books reprinted.
-We still have some copies available.
-Alternatively, a single-volume digital (pdf) file is available as an alternative for $40.
-This history contains 20 topical chapters covering specific areas of interest within the suburb, viz., Hookhams Corner, Galston Gorge, Crosslands, the Hopeville Settlement, creeks, businesses, utilities and services, schools, parks and playgrounds, churches, heritage-listed houses and places, sporting and community organisations, people of note, accidents, incidents and bushfires, a history of all the street names north of Hookhams Corner, plans of all the first land titles and names and details of the first landowners for the entire area.
+The first and second printings have sold out.
+Should we get enough people interested in obtaining a hard copy of the book, we may consider a third printing.
+As an alternatively, a single-volume 650 page digital (pdf) file is available on a USB stick for $40.
+The advantage of a digital copy is the ability to do specific word searches.
+This history contains 20 chapters covering specific areas of interest within the suburb, viz., Hookhams Corner, Galston Gorge, Crosslands, the Hopeville Settlement, creeks, businesses, utilities and services, schools, parks and playgrounds, churches, heritage-listed houses and places, sporting and community organisations, people of note, accidents, incidents and bushfires, a history of all the street names north of Hookhams Corner, plans of all the first land titles and names and details of the first landowners for the entire area.